 How Manifest Climate can help

-We believe that it is only a matter of time before TCFD-aligned reporting is mandatory for publicly traded companies in the US and Canada.
+We believe that it is only a matter of time before TCFD reporting becomes mandatory for publicly traded companies in the US and Canada.
 Applying a TCFD lens has strategic value for organizations beyond providing a framework for climate-related disclosures.
-It also provides a scaffold to build the business expertise necessary to navigate a world where a low-carbon transition is necessary and the severe physical impacts of a changing climate is commonplace and becoming more intense .
+It also provides a scaffold to build the business expertise necessary to navigate a world where a low-carbon transition is necessary and the severe physical impacts of a changing climate are commonplace and becoming more intense.
 This remains true whether a business decides, or is mandated by law, to disclose its climate risks and opportunities.